mturde-ankasoftco/vra-abx/README.md

 ### Bearer token

-Its main purpose to get a bearer token from vRealize Automation
+Its main purpose is to get a bearer token from vRealize Automation

 ### Refresh token

-Its main purpose to get a refresh token from vRealize Automation
+Its main purpose is to get a refresh token from vRealize Automation

+### Azure SharePoint Integration

+Its main purpose is to create a new list item in SharePoint from vRealize Automation.